-BIOGRAPHYBorn John Smith Hurt, in Teoc, Mississippi, (T-E-O-C, John playfully spells out for Tom Hoskins on his first tape recorded session) in 1963, John gravitated towards the guitar at an early age.
+BIOGRAPHYBorn John Smith Hurt on July 3, 1893, in Teoc, Mississippi (T-E-O-C, John playfully spells out for Tom Hoskins during his first tape recorded session), John gravitated towards the guitar at an early age.
 He recounted his first encounter with the guitar on Pete Seeger’s “Rainbow Quest” folk music television program.
-A man named William Henry Carson, a local guitar player was a frequent guest at John’s home.
-When Carson was asleep, a nine year old John Hurt would sneak to the room where the guitar was kept, and quietly attempt to play pieces from Carson’s repertoire, such as “Hop Joint,” the first song he recalls learning, and a piece he would revisit much later.
-Eventually, John became good enough that his Mother mistook John’s playing for William Carson’s.
-At that point, his mother scraped together a dollar and fifty cents, and bought young John his first guitar, a black guitar of unknown provenance that he endearingly called “Black Annie.”
+A local guitar player by the name of William Henry Carson was a frequent guest at John’s home.
+When Carson was asleep, a nine year old John Hurt would sneak to the room where the guitar was kept, and quietly attempt to play pieces from Carson’s repertoire, such as “Hop Joint” - the first song he recalls learning, and a piece he would revisit much later.
+Eventually, John became good enough that his mother mistook John’s playing for William Carson’s.
+At that point, John's mother scraped together a dollar and fifty cents and bought young John his first guitar, a black guitar of unknown provenance that he endearingly called “Black Annie.”

 As a young man, John labored as a farm hand and railroad worker while playing music locally at informal gatherings including country dances and fish fries.
 Performing was something he considered a hobby; although he did spend countless hours perfecting his unique finger style approach, John lived a full life, laboring hard in a multitude of capacities.
 John would plow fields on mule back and even produce hand hewn railroad ties which he sold for a dollar each.
 In addition, John would find time to tend to “chopping” or picking cotton for clients with land in the Avalon area.
 This type of work was a far cry from the chosen profession of John’s brother Hennis, who operated an illegal whiskey still in the Valley area woods.
 The insular nature of Avalon, in which whites and blacks lived in reasonable proximity to one another despite outside social influences, can be read as being an influence on John’s demeanor.
 John was content in his self-contained community and it is perhaps for this reason that John was not inspired to travel and play in a manner befitting the popular image of the itinerant bluesman.